cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual-annex1.md

 ### bytes

-- Bytes are rendered in base64.
+- Bytes are rendered in hexadecimal, all capital letters, without the `0x` prefix.

 ### address bytes